Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/creating_custom_queries.md

 ## Saving queries

 To save a custom query, click **Save**.
-Your custom query will be saved, the Saved Queries drop-down menu will be updated to include your saved custom query, the Custom Query section will be updated to display your custom query analytics, and your custom query will be available on the _Queries Overview_ screen.
+Your custom query will be saved, the Saved Queries drop-down menu will be updated to include your saved custom query, the Custom Query section will be updated to display your custom query analytics, and your custom query will be available on the _Queries Overview_ view.

 ## Clearing queries